-Leaving food out too long at room temperature can cause bacteria (such as Staphylococcus aureus, Salmonella Enteritidis, Escherichia coli O157:H7, and Campylobacter) to grow to dangerous levels that can cause illness.
-Bacteria grow most rapidly in the range of temperatures between 40 °F and 140 °F, doubling in number in as little as 20 minutes.
-This range of temperatures is often called the “Danger Zone.”
+Leaving food out too long at room temperature can cause bacteria (such as Salmonella, E. coli, and Campylobacter) to grow to dangerous levels that can cause illness.
+Bacteria grow most rapidly in the range of temperatures between 40°F and 140°F, doubling in number in as little as 20 minutes.
+This range of temperatures is called the “Danger Zone.”

 - Hot Foods.
 Hold hot foods at 140°F or warmer.
 Use chafing dishes, slow cookers, and warming trays to keep food hot on the buffet table.

 - Cold Foods.
 Maintain cold foods, like salsa and guacamole, at 40°F or colder.
 Use small service trays or nest serving dishes in bowls of ice, replacing ice often.

 - Food Thermometer.
 Use a food thermometer to test Super Bowl party favorites, like chicken wings and ground beef sliders, and any other meat or microwaved dishes on your menu.